-Mentor volunteers are matched with those experiencing homelessness who have similar interests, hobbies or skills.
+Mentor volunteers are matched with young people who have experienced homelessness who have similar interests, hobbies, or skills.
 Social connections can be vital for people who have been homeless to help them stay off the streets.
-This role enables volunteers to offer more to help people on the streets to make positive changes in their lives.
+This role enables volunteers to offer more to help young people to make positive changes in their lives.

 What will you get in return?

-Volunteering with CHS will give you the chance to make a positive difference to the lives of people living on the streets of Cambridge.
+Volunteering with CHS will give you the chance to make a positive difference to the lives of young people in East Cambridgeshire.

 How can you apply to be a mentor volunteer?